ramrom/rams_dot_files/cheatsheets/unixy_tools_cheatsheet.md

 # CAT - output content of file to stdout
 cat file

+# TAC - reverse CAT, output file to stdout from bottom line to top
+tac file
+tac logfile | less  # really great way to read a log file from most recent log entry

 # TAC - opposite of cat, output file in reverse order of lines to stdout
 tac file